TheArturthur/CoppermindScraper/Cosmere/Prime Aqasix.md

 ## Titles
 The full title of the current Prime Aqasix is as follows:

 >“* His Imperial Majesty Ch.V.D. [[Yanagawn\|Yanagawn]] the First, Emperor of [[Makabak\|Makabak]], King of [[Azir\|Azir]], Lord of the [[Bronze Palace\|Bronze Palace]], Prime Aqasix, grand minister and emissary of [[Jezrien\|Yaezir]]*”
 \- From a message sent to Urithiru[1]

+The full title of the Prime Aqasix as listed on a map detailing the city of Azimir:

+>“* the Prime Aqasix, our Grand Minister and Emissary of Yaezir, the Emperor of Makabak, the King of Azir, the Lord of the Bronze Palace*”
+\- From the Plan of the City of Azimir

 ## Election process